WINTER-project-eu/WINTER_EU_Database/README.md

   - Ruhr area
   - Geographical boundaries

-Subtask 2.3.2 Geodatabases
+### Subtask 2.3.2 Geodatabases

-    2 geodatabases were created for the different regions.
++ 2 geodatabases were created for the different regions.

 Below is a visual representation of the geodatabase structure:

-Geodatabase Structure

 ![image](https://github.com/user-attachments/assets/fd66c3bf-98a5-4415-b2f5-a260e514132c)